Can I Kick A Tenant Who Is Not Paying Rent Out Of My House?

 Engage A Lawyer Or A Property Manager

 You may, at times, be unable to deal with your tenant in enforcing timely rent payments.
 In such a case, it is best to hire a property manager to act on your behalf.
-A professional property manager will be in a position to ensure that rogue tenants pay their rents on time.
+A professional property manager will be in a position to ensure that rogue tenants pay their rent on time.
 Property management companies have systems in place that allow them to handle uncooperative tenants.

 You could also hire a lawyer to serve the tenant with formal letters and notice and hence help recover your money.